casparemiljensen/sp-exam-project/README.md

 - Const correctness.
 Try to use const as much as possible, but still think if it is reasonable to do.
 - Pay attention to safety and performance when writing in C++ (should be on the top of our mind always).
 - Find alternative to <generator> or create a custom generator header file to include since it doesnt work on windows)
+- Comment where requirements is used, in code.
+- Clean cmake files, lib/src

 Bugs (Fixed)
 - Segmentation Fault in vessels.hpp - returned Species& changed to Species